prismicio/sm-documentation/.github/ISSUE_TEMPLATE/website-bug.md

 ---
-name: website bug template
+name: Website app bug template
-about: Provide basic information about the bug that you see
+about: Provide basic information about a bug in the web app.
 title: "[BUG] Menu link broken"
 labels: ''
 assignees: ''